marlboromoo/go-sandbox/README.md

 # Go-Sandbox
-Sandbox for Golang, testing purposes only.
+Golang sandbox for testing purposes only.

 ## Author
 Timothy.Lee a.k.a MarlboroMoo.